 You may think that you can handle it, you’ll tread carefully.
 But, what about the visiting family member or the time you forget to tread carefully?
 The truth is floors are slippery, especially when wet.
 One of the worst culprits is tile floors.
 They have a natural shine and are smooth.
 This makes them slippery at the best of times, add a little water and it’s often like walking on ice.

 Fortunately, you don’t need to replace the entire floor to make it less slippery, although that is a valid option.
+Ask a professional if you need to learn more about grass protection mats.

 Using polyurethane floor paints you can paint each tile on your floor.
 Doing the grout lines is optional.
 This type of floor paint is available in a myriad of colours, allowing you to match your existing floor colour or replace it with something different.

 Combine it with a touch of paint on the walls and you can transform the room.
+You can also look at options like polyaspartic floor coating as well for a great look.

 But, the best part is that polyurethane paints are designed to be non-slip.
 That means you can confidently walk around your home without slipping.